nathanlee27/History-of-Games/README.md

 hangman/mario/pacman/tetris.html - These all are places where links can be found for the specific games history.

+monkey.html - This is where our Hello Series Project is at.
+You can find the repl for it here.

 playground.html - This is where the jinja code is used to pull from data.py to show our creators tab.